DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-01-why-school-placements.md

 #### The Covid-19 pandemic

-- Resources were diverted to address the disruption to schools, putting a strain on the education system and Covid-19 catch-up for pupils.
+- Resources were diverted to address the school disruption, putting a strain on the education system and Covid-19 catch-up for pupils.
 - An increased number of trainee teachers in the system led to greater demand for placements and exposed flaws in the school placements market.

 #### The Early Career Framework (ECF) and National Tutoring Programme